 The Challenge: While some sales reps complained they couldn’t meet quota without steep discounts, others maintained the company was leaving tons of money on the table.
 Something wasn’t as it seemed.

-The Outside-In Advantage: It quickly became apparent that two different Buyer Personas were required.
-The company was using the same offering to serve two very different applications for different customers in different markets.
-Our outside-in approach demonstrated the need for a radical product realignment: we recommended two separate products utilizing a common code base.
+Reverse-Engineering Success: Customer interviews revealed the company was selling the same offering for two very different applications for different customers in different markets.
+The second application was below the radar but far more lucrative.
+The solution was a radical product realignment: two separate products utilizing a common code base.